makimakers/azure-bot-ebb/README.md

 # eventboybot
 This bot aims to meet your event planning needs.
+We plan to make this bot a one-stop event planning companion.
-In the first iteration/version, we are working on a bot that returns common datetime intervals from a set of datetime intervals labelled with usernames.
-We have decided to connect the bot to the Telegram service using an Azure bot service backend.
+We are now in v1 where the bot can compute common timeslots (labelled w names) given a list of available timeslots (that are labelled w names).

 Trying to find a common time for a meeting?
 But everyone's schedule is so different?
 Let our bot do it automatically for you!
 ![example screencap](imgs/showcase1.png "screencap of what the bot does (for now)!")

-This bot has been created using [Bot Framework](https://dev.botframework.com).
+This bot was created using [Bot Framework](https://dev.botframework.com).

 ## Running the bot locally
 - Run `pip install -r requirements.txt` to install dependencies